Did you know that there are 4 types of goals in Google Analytics designed to help you make improvements to your website and grow your business?

 If you want to learn how to set up a Pages/Visit goal, read How to Create a Goal in Google Analytics to Track Conversions.

 4. Event Goals

 Events are helpful for tracking user interactions on your website that Google Analytics does not normally record.

 For example, you can’t track the following interactions in Google Analytics by default:

 - Form conversions with no thank you page

 - Clicks on outbound links

 However, by setting up a Google Analytics event, you can begin tracking these types of interactions.

 The more interactions on your website that you can track that relate to generating revenue, the better.
-For more ideas on what to track in Google Analytics as it relates to your eCommerce site, check out our article on key metrics that’ll help you boost revenue.
+For more ideas on what to track in Google Analytics to help grow your business, check out our article on the 7 Most Important Google Analytics Metrics Every Business Should Track.